A bag-of-paths framework for network data analysis: Experiments on semi-supervised classification tasks

-This experimental section aims at investigating the potential of the bag-of-hitting-paths distances and their derived kernels as similarity measures between nodes.
-For that purpose, kernels associated with the introduced distance measures are assessed in a semi-supervised task and are compared with other competitive techniques.
-Additional experiments on other data sets are currently ongoing and will be reported when completed.
+This experimental section aims at investigating the potential of the bag-of-hitting-paths distances and kernels derived from them in a semi-supervised classification task, on which they are compared with other competitive techniques.

+Notice, however, that the goal of this experiment is not to design a state-of-the-art classifier.
+Rather, the main objective is to study the performances of the proposed measures in comparison with other measures and therefore investigate their usefulness in solving pattern recognition tasks.
+More precisely, this experiment investigates to which extent the distance measures are able to accurately capture the global structure of the graph through a spectral method.